 Kudos to the authors because anybody with some patience and dedication can be schooled in this important subject.

 “The healthy snack is one of the greatest weight-loss deceptions.
 The myth that ‘grazing is healthy’ has attained legendary status.
 If we were meant to ‘graze,’ we would be cows.
 Grazing is the direct opposite of virtually all food traditions.
 Even as recently as the 1960s, most people still ate just three meals per day.
 Constant stimulation of insulin eventually leads to insulin resistance.”- Dr. Jason Fung and Jimmy Moore.

-Time and energy is dedicated to educating before prescribing.
+Time and energy are dedicated to educating before prescribing.
 The authors take time to explain the logic behind the advice (which is to come).
 Fasting is not a popular commercial concept because….it is free.
 There is no pill to sell, no piece of equipment, no pre-made shake.
 Rather, it is the opposite.
-It is advice to stop spending so much money on food and eat less.
+It is advisable to stop spending so much money on food and eat less.

 The Complete Guide to Fasting makes it clear that so much of our energy as a country has been directly focused on “what” we eat rather than “when” we eat.
-The authors dispel these age old myths and fearmongering that have surrounded fasting.
+The authors dispel these age-old myths and fearmongering that has surrounded fasting.